 19. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?

-Piercing the corporate veil is generally not possible.
-Therefore it is not normally possible to arrest property of owner's associated with the debtor.
+Piercing the corporate veil is not common.
+Therefore it is not normally possible to arrest the property of owners associated with the debtor.
 The only exceptions are partnerships, since the general partners are personally liable for the debts of the company.